harshada2576/pigeon-finder/README.md

 - Install Tkinter: `sudo apt-get install python3-tk`
 - Tested on Ubuntu 18.04+, CentOS 7+

+### Common Installation Failures

+If `pip install -r requirements.txt` fails on Windows, it's often because some packages need prebuilt binary wheels (for example, Pillow or PyQt) or C build tools are missing.
+See `docs/troubleshooting.md` for step-by-step guidance, common fixes, and links to installers.

 ## 📊 Performance Tips

 1. **Start Small**: Begin with directories containing 1,000-10,000 files